johnsonchmatc/madisoncollege_ruby_on_rails/Labs/lab6.md

 The goal of this lab is to learn how to add validations to a model.
 I have made it easier for your to work on this by creating a series of failing tests.
-You won't need to do anything in the browser so long as you can make the tests pass (without modifying them).
+You won't need to do anything in the browser so long as you can make the tests pass (without modifying the tests).

 * Find a directory to work, and clone the Lab06 repository with the following command: